morrownr/USB-WiFi/Performance_Comparison.md

 3. EDUP EP-AC1605GS

 ```
-Note: The link quality and range of adapters 1 and 2 here very impressive.
+Note: The link quality and range of adapters 1 and 2 is very impressive.

 -----